Chemistry Subject: Course Level, Top Colleges & Fees 2025, Admissions & Entrance Exams

 The basic concepts laid down in Chemistry subjects are the foundation of matter ranging from atoms, molecules, compounds and the measuring units of matter.
 Chemistry courses are offered on various levels such as UG, PG, Doctorate, Diploma and Certification.
 The Chemistry eligibility criteria varies depending on the course level.

-The minimum requirement is to clear Class 12 in the Science stream with PCM/B (Physics, Chemistry, Mathematics, and Biology) as core subjects with a minimum 50-60% aggregate from a recognized board.
+The minimum eligibility is to clear Class 12 in the Science stream with PCM/B (Physics, Chemistry, Mathematics, and Biology) as core subjects with a minimum 50-60% aggregate from a recognized board.
 The Chemistry admission process is based on both merit and entrance exams.
 Some popular Chemistry entrance exams are CUET, AP PGCET, CUET-PG, IIT JAM, CPGET, GATE, UGC NET, CSIR NET etc.

 Chemistry Courses Latest Updates: